Skip to Main Content University Library LibGuides

 7. Interview potential design firms, focusing on their knowledge of sustainable design principles.

-It is important to identify community resources to help with the project.
-These include expertise, funding, information, and labor.
-Depending upon where you live, these can come from a variety of sources that include local, state, and federal government.
-Large industries discovered the value of sustainable design and may have staff (and also parents of students in your schools) to help guide your process.
+It is important to identify community resources, including expertise, funding, information, and labor.
+Depending upon where you live, these can come from a variety of sources, including local, state, and federal government agencies.
+Large industries discovered the value of sustainable design and may have staff (and also parents of students in your schools) to help guide the process.

 P2 options

-The following table illustrates only a few examples of potential pollution areas and P2 options.
+The following table illustrates some examples of potential pollution prevention opportunities.

 Construction materials High transportation costs for non-local materials and excessive construction waste